Article

 What is CSRD?

-In simpler terms, CSRD ensures that companies provide detailed reports on how their operations impact the environment and society, as well as environmental risks such as how sustainability, social and environmental issues may affect their performance.
 A key concept introduced by CSRD is double materiality, which means companies must disclose both the financial impact of sustainability risks and their environmental and social impact.
 This comprehensive approach promotes a clearer understanding of corporate sustainability efforts.

 What is Double Materiality?